remyoudompheng/fptest/README.md

 floats (float64) such that formatting in decimal form is hard even using 96-bit arithmetic (about 1 million values).

+It takes less than a second to enumerate the single-precision (float32) values that are hard to format when using 52-bit arithmetic (about 280 values).

 ## References

 - [Wikipedia (Stern-Brocot Tree)](https://en.wikipedia.org/wiki/Stern%E2%80%93Brocot_tree)